 Figure 71 (left) Directly age-standardised rate of emergency admissions to hospital for COPD in adults aged 35+ in Merton, London and England.
 Source: Hospital Episode Statistics (HES). (right) The percentage of patients with COPD, as recorded on practice disease registers in 2019/20, by Merton primary care network (PCN).
-Quality and Outcomes Framework (QOF), NHS Digital https://fingertips.phe.org.uk/profile-group/cardiovascular-disease-diabetes-kidney-disease
+Quality and Outcomes Framework (QOF), NHS Digital

 5.3.16 Severe COPD and asthma were included in the clinically extremely vulnerable list for shielding.
 COPD has been mentioned as a comorbidity in 6.6% of COVID-deaths in Merton.
+The COVID-19 pandemic has led to reductions in planned and unplanned access to health services in hospital and the community for people living with COPD in the UK.